GowriPriyankaM/Product-Landing-Page/README.md

       Here, replace "username" with your GitHub username.

-3. **Create a Branch :** It's good practice to create a new branch for your contributions.
-This keeps your changes isolated from the main project.
+3. **Create a Branch :** Create a new branch for your contributions inorder to keep your changes isolated from the main branch.

       Run the following command to create and switch to a new branch.